peter1357908/cosc-60-computer-networks/lab3/README.md

 #### MRT header composition

-* Identifies the senders via the `sockaddr_in` returned from `recvfrom()`, so the MRT header does not contain further identifier info.
+* A receiver identifies the connections/senders via the `sockaddr_in` returned from `recvfrom()`, so the MRT header does not contain further identifier info.
 However, the checksum can be made stronger by including in the identifier info (but otherwise it is redundant).
+Since the sender does not need to authenticate themselves, the connection id is assigned locally (instead of being received from the first ACON).

 #### Handling out-of-order delivery